Upgrade Exadata to 126.96.36.199

 controlled_handover=TRUE polling_retry_number=5 routing_engine=ftree sminfo_polling_timeout=1000 sm_priority=5 for non spine and 8 for spine switch5

-c) — will show you version for your box
+c) — will show your box’s version

 dmidecode -s system-product-name